30 Most Charming Small Towns in New England

 Rockport, Massachusetts

-In a beach mood?
-Pebble Beach is one of many beautiful beaches to investigate, and there are many nearby lakes, coves, islands, bays, and Parks.
-There are also great choices for where to stay in Rockport, but a stay at The Emerson Inn is just about as quintessential New England as you can get!
+There are lots of great choices for where to stay in Rockport, but a stay at The Emerson Inn is just about as quintessential New England as you can get!
+I stayed there with my sister and we loved our stay at this cute Rockport inn.

 Meredith, New Hampshire